crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 allocation and deallocation?
 Should we provide a nice interface for such cases?

-Also, how do dynamically sized types actually interact with all this?
+Also, how do dynamically sized types interact with all this?

 ### Fat pointers and DSTs